Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues clearly point away from 'TV Show' and towards 'Song' and something more general (Theatre, but implying not book).
-They are believable red herrings.
+Both samples point directly to the wrong choices (Books, Movies).
+They clearly avoid any characteristics of TV Shows and offer believable alternatives.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices